Have a read on below at some quick stats and facts on the Cincinnati Bengals to get you started:

 |Team in a Tweet:||Rebuild, rebuild rebuild.|

 Want to know when the Cincinnati Bengals are playing next, and who their opponent is?
-Have a read on below for more information about Cincinnati Bengals next games and any available results:
+Have a read on below for more information about Cincinnati Bengals next games and all available results:

 If it wasn’t for Ohio’s favourite footballing son Paul Brown there may have never been an NFL team in Cincinnati.
 After being shown the door from the Cleveland Browns by Art Modell, Brown had a dream of having an NFL team in Cincinnati and met with Jim Rhodes who was the city’s governor and they hatched a plan and by 1968 they had a team.